 Why is my Samsung Dryer Not Drying?

 There are a few possible reasons why your dryer isn’t working properly.
 How do you fix a dryer that won’t heat up?
 First, check to make sure that the lint filter is clean.
 A clogged filter can impede airflow and prevent clothes from drying properly.

 Next, check the dryer vent to ensure that it is clear of debris.
 A blocked vent will restrict airflow and cause the dryer to work harder than necessary, which can lead to overheating and ultimately reduce its efficiency.

 You’ll also want to make sure that the dryer is level.
 An unlevel dryer can also impede airflow and prevent clothes from drying properly.
 Other reasons include drying too many items in one load, not drying enough items together, incorrect dryer settings, clothes that are left too wet from the washer, a burned out heating element, and more.

 Drying Too Many Items

 This is probably one of the most common mistakes if your Samsung dryer takes forever to dry clothes.
-It may seem more efficient stuff your dryer full with as many items as possible, but this just isn’t the case.
+It may seem more efficient to stuff your dryer full of as many items as possible, but this just isn’t the case.